CDC For Snowflake: Common Approaches

 With the Bluefield approach, organizations migrate a subset of their data to Snowflake.
 Organizations have different use cases for their data warehouse.
 One use case might be financial reporting, another compliance auditing, still another could be predictive analytics for a recommendation engine.
 Different use cases might operate better using different data warehousing technologies.
 The Bluefield approach gives organizations the flexibility they need to mix and match the technology with the use case that’s most appropriate, whether that’s a new or old solution.

-What to Look for in a Data Replication Solution
+What to Look for in a Data Replication Solution: Change Data Capture

 - Greater bandwidth efficiency.
 CDC uses network bandwidth more efficiently than other replication solutions because it only moves the data that’s changing, rather than moving the entire table during a single batch update as is typical with ETL processing.
 A CDC solution that compresses data for transmission optimizes network bandwidth further.